FIWARE/tutorials.Accessing-Context/README.md

 ## NGSI v2 npm library

-An NGSI v2 compatible [npm library](https://github.com/smartsdk/ngsi-sdk-javascript) has been developed by the [SmartSDK](https://www.smartsdk.eu/) team.
+A Swagger Generated NGSI v2 client [npm library](https://github.com/smartsdk/ngsi-sdk-javascript) has been developed by the [SmartSDK](https://www.smartsdk.eu/) team.
 This is a callback-based library which will be used to take care of our low level HTTP requests and will simplify the code to be written.
 The methods exposed in the library map directly onto the NGSI v2 [CRUD operations](https://github.com/Fiware/tutorials.CRUD-Operations#what-is-crud)